ntorquet/lmt_toolkit_analysis/README.md

 Before being extracted, behaviors must be fine-tuned.
 These rebuilt events are stored into the SQLite file.
 ![alt rebuild](https://github.com/ntorquet/lmt_toolkit_analysis/blob/main/lmt_toolkit_api/media/uploaded/img/screenshot_4_rebuild.PNG?raw=true)

+If the SQLite file is already rebuilt, you can skip this step.

 ### Configure the analysis

 You can choose between two types of analysis: a global analysis (Simple preset) or a report of the activity per time bin (Activity preset).